HadiyaKashif/GameMania-OOP_Project/README.md

 3.Encapsulation

 FEATURES OF OUR PROGRAM:
-1. Our arcade system has visually stunning graphics that encompass a rich array of audio elements, intricate images, and various font styles.
+1. The SDL2 library has been utilized to acheive visually stunning graphics that encompass a rich array of audio elements, intricate images, and various font styles.
 2. Our program uses filing to display “How to Play”/ Instructions for each game.
 3. Our program enables seamless transitions between games, providing users the freedom to